mlbowser/journal2020/content/Journal_2020.md

 I walked over to the shop and reserved ATVs for tomorrow.
 Later I learned that we will not be going out tomorrow.

+I saw in a report on a 1984 survey of Canoe Lake (Friedersdorff [1986](#ref-friedersdorff_remote_1986)) that *Sagittaria cuneata* was not observed.
+It was abundant and present over much of the lake among the *Nuphar* when I visited on [Monday](#monday-august-24), so I believe that it has been introduced relatively recently.
+I do not think that it would have been missed in 1984 it looked then like it does in 2020.

 # Appendixes

 ## Occurrence data in Arctos bulkloader format